 Water sport activities define summer recreation in nearly every state across the nation.
-Kayaking, tubing, canoeing, water skiing, and boating are favorite aquatic recreation activities.
+Boating, parasailing, and jet skiing are favorite aquatic recreation activities.
 Being outdoors is not only fun but therapeutic, as it relieves stress and gives you some natural vitamin D to boost your immune system.

 With the increase in customers, aquatic rental operators need to be aware of their liability exposure, as more people naturally increase the risk of accidents.
 Let’s take a closer look at some of the common accidents, injuries, and best prevention and liability protection practices for aquatic rental operators.

 As much as we love the water, it can be extremely dangerous for unprepared individuals.
 There are approximately 29,000 water sports injuries reported each year.

 Common injuries can occur during any water sport, including kayaking, canoeing, tubing, parasailing, jet-skiing, and more.
 Canoes and kayaks are notorious for capsizing, and when people fail to wear helmets and life jackets, the risk for injury substantially increases.